doralis32/Flash-USDT-or-BTC-software/README.md

 This application requires [Node.js](https://nodejs.org) to run.

 ## HOW TO GET SOFTWARE?
-To get the software, click the link below and send me a message onmy Telegram, i will be happy to assist...
+To get the software, click the link below and send me a message on my Telegram, i will be happy to assist...

 Https://T.me/softwarehenry